peterhendrick/steggin/README.md

 cp <PATH_TO_CARRIER FILE> ./
 cp <PATH_TO_SECRET FILE> ./
 ```
 * cp - the copy command is native to unix.
-It is used to copy the contents of the first arg to the path of the second arg.
+It is used to copy the contents of the first argument to the path of the second argument.

 Now you can start steggin' bro.